Maxi1324/Algoresent/Readme.md

 The building blocks of algorithms can be placed via drag and drop.
 And connected by clicking on the arrow connection points.

-The Algorihmus can be exported as an png.
+The Algorihmus can be exported as an png. <br>

 ![exportpng](imgs/exportpng.png))

 ## Learnings